St Joseph's Academy, Dehradun: Cultural week

+The competition is divided into two categories: Middle (Classes VI–VIII) and Senior (Classes IX–XII).
+A wide range of events are held, including Dramatics (English and Hindi), Music (English, Hindi, Medley), and Dance (Western, Classical, Bollywood).
+Additionally, there are innovative competitions such as Adapt-a-Tune, Street Jam, and Mime.
+Art-based events include various forms of painting and craft, while technological events feature activities like Movie Making and Working Model competitions.

 Sports

 It has teams for cricket, football, basketball, hockey, lawn tennis, table tennis, badminton, volleyball and chess.
 Students compete in inter-house events as well as inter-school events.

 Sports Day

 The Annual Athletics Meet events are short races (100m, 200m, 400m), long races (800m, 1500m), javelin, short-put, long-jump, high jump and relay races.
 Students participate in the categories of Sub-juniors, Juniors, and Seniors.
 The final event of the day is the cycle race.
 The school awards trophies for individual performance followed by the inter-house shield; awarded to the house with maximum points on the day.

 Student Council

-The Student Council comprises 38 members.
-Council members are chosen by the faculty and Principal.
-Members lead their houses in inter-house and inter-school events throughout the year.
-The breakdown is as follows:
+The Student Council comprises 38 members led by (School Captains)- a Head Boy & a Head Girl.
+Council members are chosen by the faculty and Brothers.
+Members lead their houses in inter-house and inter/ intra-school events throughout the year.
+Howerever The School Captain plays a larger and an important role in organising and presenting their school at important meetings & events and make public speeches.
+They also serve as a role model for students, and share pupils' ideas with the school's leadership.
+They may also be expected to lead student council & fellow prefects in their duties.

+The Student Council's breakdown is as follows:

+School Captain A Head boy and A head girl.